hemilpanchiwala/2048-AI-Solver/README.md

 It is a kind of backtracking algorithm used to determine the most optimal move for a player, assuming the opponent plays optimally.
 In the minimax algorithm, two players are called maximizer and minimizer.
 The maximizer tries to get the highest possible score while the minimizer oppositely tries to get the lowest possible score.
 <div align="center"><img src= "https://raw.githubusercontent.com/hemilpanchiwala/2048-AI-Solver/master/screenshots/minmax.jpg?token=AKD26VYNQGOX7KOZJZHKBKS6XRDGQ" /></div>

+# Want to Play?
+Just run the `Game.java` class and you get the menu for the available commands.
+And following the instructions, you can play the game.

+### Available Controls:
+- `W` - Moving all tiles UP
+- `A` - Moving all tiles LEFT
+- `S` - Moving all tiles DOWN
+- `D` - Moving all tiles RIGHT
+- `h` - Autoplay the move
+- `q` - Bored!!
+Quit the game.

 # Screenshots (CLI version)

 <div align = "center">